Mental Health Facilities Winfield, IL

 Behavioral Health Services Of Central Dupage Hospital

-Behavioral Health Services Of Central Dupage Hospital is a mental health treatment center in Winfield, IL, located at 27w350 High Lake Road, 60190 zip code area.
-Behavioral Health Services Of Central Dupage Hospital provides partial hospitalization/day treatment and outpatient treatment.
-Behavioral Health Services Of Central Dupage Hospital offers dialectical behavior therapy, cognitive behavioral therapy and integrated dual diagnosis disorder treatment to young adults, seniors 65 or older and children / adolescents.
-Behavioral Health Services Of Central Dupage Hospital also supports people requiring dual diagnosis treatment and transitional age young adults.
-Additional services at Behavioral Health Services Of Central Dupage Hospital consist of illness management and recovery and education services.
+Behavioral Health Services Of Central Dupage Hospital is a mental health clinic in Winfield, Illinois, located at 27w350 High Lake Road, 60190.
+Behavioral Health Services Of Central Dupage Hospital offers outpatient treatment and partial hospitalization/day treatment.
+Behavioral Health Services Of Central Dupage Hospital provides dialectical behavior therapy, trauma therapy and integrated dual diagnosis disorder treatment to children / adolescents, seniors 65 or older and adults.
+Behavioral Health Services Of Central Dupage Hospital also supports transitional age young adults and people requiring dual diagnosis treatment.
+Some other services provided by Behavioral Health Services Of Central Dupage Hospital include illness management and recovery and education services.

 Learn More